 The safety of all public meals is regulated by European and national food legislation.
 National nutritional guidelines are developed in Nordic collaboration and set the standards for the nutritional quality of public meals.

 However, meals served in preschools, schools, hospitals and nursing homes shall not only be safe and nutritious, the food is to be tasty, prepared with good quality ingredients and served in a pleasant environment.
-The meal should also be environmentally and socially sustainable and integrated into the daily activities.
+The meal should also be eco-smart and contribute to environmentally sustainable development and the national environmental goals.
+To fully use the meal's potential it should be integrated into the core activities and be a natural part of the education and caregiving.

-Meal Model developed by the Swedish National Food Agency.
+The Meal Model developed by the Swedish Food Agency.